blockchainsllc/in3-docs/docs/api-c.md

 trie_t* trie_new();
 ```

-creates a new Merkle Trie.
+Creates a new Merkle trie.

 returns: [`trie_t *`](#trie-t)

 #### trie_free